Dependent Origination – The Paticca Samuppada Vibhanga Sutta

 Once Dependent Origination is clearly understood, seeking understanding through magical, mystical or esoteric teachings will be seen as distraction and continued I-making.

-Once Dependent Origination is clearly understood, the futility of rituals, precepts, and practices rooted in ignorance are abandoned.
+Once Dependent Origination is clearly understood, the distracting futility of modern Buddhism substituting rituals, precepts, and practices rooted in ignorance as “Dharma” practice are abandoned.
+Modern Buddhism – A Thicket Of Views

 Attempts to attract the attention of gods and devas, or to establish the self in a “higher” or more pleasant realm, will be seen as rooted in ignorance and abandoned.